GoogleChrome/developer.chrome.com/site/en/docs/webstore/register/index.md

 {% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/adH2VFqS92VdzPTjsHtB.png",
        alt="Screenshot of the Chrome Web Store developer registration page", height="678", width="800" %}

-Once you pay the registration fee and agree to the terms, you will not see this registration page again.
+Once you agree to the terms first and then pay the registration fee, you will not see this registration page again.

 <div class="aside aside--note"><a href="/docs/webstore/group-publishers/"><strong>Group publishers</strong></a> note that only members of the group who've paid the registration fee can publish updates.</div>